 JSC "Navoi Mining and Metallurgical Company" ("NMMC" or the "Company") was incorporated in Navoi, Republic of Uzbekistan, on 23 April 2021 on the basis of the Decree of the President of the Republic of Uzbekistan No. PP-4629 dated 6 March 2020 "On measures to reform the State Enterprise "Navoi Mining and Metallurgical Combinat".
-The Company is 100% owned by the Republic of Uzbekistan and is controlled via the Ministry of Finance of the Republic of Uzbekistan.
-NMMC registered address is the Republic of Uzbekistan, Navoi, Navoi Street 27.
+The Company is 100% owned by the Republic of Uzbekistan and is controlled via the Ministry of Economy and Finance of the Republic of Uzbekistan (98% ownership).
+The remaining 2% is owned by the State Assets Management Agency of the Republic of Uzbekistan.
+NMMC's registered address is the Republic of Uzbekistan, Navoi, Navoi Street 27.